equinor/neqsim/README.md

 ## Getting Started as a NeqSim Java developer
 A Java Development Kit (JDK) must be installed in order to run See the [NeqSim Java Wiki](https://github.com/equinor/neqsimsource/wiki) for how to use the NeqSim library.
 NeqSim can be built using the Maven build system (https://maven.apache.org/).
 All NeqSim build dependencies are given in the pom.xml file.

-## Discussion forum
-Questions related to neqsim can be posted in the [github discussion pages](https://github.com/equinor/neqsim/discussions).

-### Prerequisites
-NeqSim source code can be compiled with JDK8+ and is dependent on a number of third part java libraries.
-The needed java libraries are listed in the pom.xml file and on the [NeqSim dependencies page](https://github.com/equinor/neqsimsource/network/dependencies).

 ### Initial setup
 The NeqSim source code is downloaded by cloning the library to your local computer (alternatively fork it to your private reprository).
 The following commands are dependent on a local installation of [GIT](https://git-scm.com/) and [Maven](https://maven.apache.org/).